emjose/mousetrail-wandavision/README.md

 - This project is for made for educational purposes only.

-- All WandaVision images and characters are copyright of <a href="https://www.marvel.com/">MARVEL</a>. © MARVEL
+- All WandaVision images and characters are copyright of <a href="https://www.marvel.com/">MARVEL</a>. © MARVEL.
+All Rights Reserved.

 #